Qumulo/docs/hardware-guide/hpe-apollo-4200-gen10-plus/wiring-nodes-networking-cluster.md

 ---
-title: "Networking Your HPE Apollo 4200 Gen10 Plus Cluster"
+title: "Wiring and Networking Your HPE Apollo 4200 Gen10 Plus Cluster"
 summary: "This section explains how to network a HPE Apollo 4200 Gen10 Plus cluster."
 permalink: /hardware-guide/hpe-apollo-4200-gen10-plus/networking-cluster.html
 sidebar: hardware_guide_sidebar
 keywords: network, networking, cluster, switch, Ethernet, ports, IP, HPE, Apollo 4200 Gen10 Plus
 ---

+## Node NICs and Ports
+The following diagram shows the NICs and ports on {{a4200g10p}} nodes.
+On this platform, there are two sets of NICs, one for the front end and one for the back end.

+{% include important.html content="For your node to work correctly, you must connect at least one port in the NIC." %}

+{% capture alt_tag %}NIC ports on {{site.a4200g10p}} nodes{% endcapture %}
+{% include image.html alt=alt_tag file="hpe-apollo-4200-gen10-plus-networking.png" %}

 {% include content-reuse/platform-agnostic-unified-networking-cluster-25-100gbps.md %}